Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Auburn and its opponents have combined to score more than 44.5 points in seven of 10 games this season.
+- Auburn and its opponents have gone over the current 44.5-point total in seven of 10 games (70%) this season.

-- South Carolina and its opponents have combined to score more than 44.5 points in five of nine games this season.
+- The 46.5 points per game these two squads have surrendered to opponents this season are 2.0 more than the 44.5 over/under in this contest.

-- The combined points per game average of the two teams, 55.1, is 10.6 points more than Saturday's over/under.
+- In 2021, games involving the Gamecocks have averaged a total of 50.7 points, 6.2 more than the set over/under in this contest.

 Auburn Stats and Trends